 With regard to other infections in the body (mouth, superficial cuts on the skin etc) which are not related to your joint replacement surgery, these should be treated immediately by your general practitioner, because it is possible for an infection to spread from another part of the body to the joint replacement.

-If you are having extensive dental work such as root canal therapy or treatment for a tooth abscess, you should ensure your dentist knows you have a hip replacement and provides you with appropriate antibiotics if needed.
+If you are having extensive dental work such as root canal therapy or treatment for a tooth abscess, you should ensure your dentist knows you have a hip/knee replacement and provides you with appropriate antibiotics if needed.
 Mouth infections and tooth decay should be addressed before you have surgery to protect you from infection risk when you have joint replacement.
 The Arthroplasty Society of Australia has prepared a document specifically for dentists.

 Loosening of implant